Company of Heroes 2: Plot

 In a Siberian gulag in 1952, NKVD Colonel Churkin interrogates his former subordinate officer, Lieutenant Lev Abramovich Isakovich, about his journal detailing his experiences during the Great Patriotic War.
 Throughout, Churkin questions Isakovich's commitment to the Soviet cause, while Isakovich bemoans Churkin's ease with sacrificing Soviet lives.

 Isakovich recalls his first meeting with Churkin at the outset of Operation Barbarossa, employing scorched earth tactics to hold back the German advance on Moscow, leading a counterattack at Mtsensk and skirmishing with German troops through the harsh winter.
 Isakovich's unit is redeployed to Stalingrad, where he holds that the only thing driving the Soviets was Order 227.
 Near the end of the battle, his men abandon the line to rescue Isakovich after he is trapped in a collapsed building.
 As punishment, the men are executed and Isakovich is reassigned as a war correspondent.

 While recuperating from his injuries, Isakovich hears the story of the Siege of Leningrad and relief efforts in Operation Iskra.
-He then embeds with Soviet troops assaulting Orsha and Lublin, undercovering the Majdanek concentration camp.
+He then embeds with Soviet troops assaulting Orsha and Lublin, uncovering the Majdanek concentration camp.
 After reporting on the execution of Home Army partisans considered a threat to future Soviet rule in Poland, Isakovich is embedded to a penal battalion by Churkin.
 There, he witnesses the Battle of Poznań, the destruction of the German Ninth Army at the Battle of Halbe and ultimately the final Battle of Berlin.

 Isakovich tries to defect to show the world the true nature of the Eastern Front but is captured and sent to the gulag.
 Having concluded the interrogation, Churkin kills a guard and allows Isakovich to escape with the journal; Churkin had discovered he was not to survive Joseph Stalin's next purge.
 As Isakovich escapes, Churkin commits suicide.